All Episodes

 Wasn't everybody else lying?

-wasn't Bill Clinton telling the truth?
+Wasn't Bill Clinton telling the truth?

-Weren't all these people being critical of Bill Clinton, just a bunch of people trying to take down his greatest moral president we've ever had?
+Weren't all these people being critical of Bill Clinton just a bunch of people trying to take down his greatest moral president we've ever had?

-Bill and Hillary Clinton wrote the blueprint.
+Oprah, your heroes, Bill and Hillary Clinton wrote the blueprint, deny, deny, deny, and attack the accuser.

 They wrote the blueprint.